Improving Question Answering Model Robustness with Synthetic Adversarial Data Generation: Measuring Model Robustness

 \subsection{Comprehension Skills}

-CheckList~\citep{ribeiro-etal-2020-beyond} is a model agnostic approach designed to test individual model capabilities.
-This makes it a convenient test-bed for evaluating what \textit{comprehension skills} a model could be learning in the QA setting.
-We find that (see Appendix~\ref{appendix:results_checklist}) some of the comprehension skills that models struggle to learn when trained on \squad{}, such as discerning between profession and nationality, or handling negation in questions, can be learnt by also exposing the model to adversarially-collected data by training on AdversarialQA.
+CheckList~\citep{ribeiro-etal-2020-beyond} is a model agnostic approach that serves as a convenient test-bed for evaluating what \textit{comprehension skills} a QA model could learn.
+We find that some skills that models struggle to learn when trained on \squad{}, such as discerning between profession and nationality, or handling negation in questions, can be learnt by incorporating adversarially-collected data during training (see Appendix~\ref{appendix:results_checklist}).
 Furthermore, augmenting with synthetic data improves performance on a variety of these skills, with a 1.7\% overall gain for \synqa{} and 3.1\% for \synqaext{}.
-Adding the external synthetic data improves performance on most taxonomy-related skills, considerably so on ``profession vs nationality'', as well as skills such as ``his/her'' coreference, or involving subject/object distinction.
-While many of these skills seem to be learnable, there is still variation in model performance over multiple random initialisations.
-As such, we recommend interpreting these results in the light of what skills models are capable of learning, as learning (or not learning) a particular skill does not necessarily have a direct correlation to performance on standard benchmarks for individual models.
+Adding the external synthetic data improves performance on most taxonomy-related skills, considerably so on ``profession vs nationality'', as well as skills such as ``his/her'' coreference, or subject/object distinction.
+While many of these skills seem to be learnable, it is worth noting the high variation in model performance over multiple random initialisations.